 Under the provisions of the American Recovery and Reinvestment Act of 2009, incentive payments are available to certain healthcare providers that can demonstrate "meaningful use" of certified electronic health records technology.
 The Hospital recognized these incentive payments when reasonably assured of the ability to successfully demonstrate compliance with meaningful use criteria.
-The Hospital recognized approximately \$519,622 and \$701,060 of these incentive payments in other operating revenue in the accompanying consolidated financial statements for the periods ended June 30, 2017 and 2016, respectively.
+The Hospital recognized approximately \$0 and \$519,622 of these incentive payments in other operating revenue in the accompanying consolidated financial statements for the years ended June 30, 2018 and 2017, respectively.